LibreCAD/docs/about/index.rst

    - highly customizable user interface
    - plugin system

-As free software you can redistribute it and/or modify it under the terms of the see :ref:`GNU General Public License <gpl-license>` version 2 (GPLv2) as published by the Free Software Foundation.
+As free software you can redistribute it and/or modify it under the terms of the see :ref:`GNU General Public License <license-gpl>` version 2 (GPLv2) as published by the Free Software Foundation.

 The User Manual